madMAx43v3r/mmx-node/README.md

 To check on the node: `mmx node info`

+To check on the peers: `mmx node peers`

 To check on a transaction: `mmx node tx <txid>`

 To check the balance of any address: `mmx node balance <address>`